.50 BMG: Typical uses

 The primary military use of this round is in the M2 Browning machine gun and anti-materiel rifles such as the Barrett M82.

 The U.S. Coast Guard uses .50 BMG rifles onboard armed helicopters to disable the engines on boats during interdictions.
 Similarly, .50 BMG weapons have attracted attention from law enforcement agencies; they have been adopted by the New York City Police Department as well as the Pittsburgh Police.
 A .50 BMG round can effectively disable a vehicle when fired into the engine block.
 A .50 BMG round will penetrate most commercial brick walls and concrete cinder blocks.

 The .50 BMG round was used as a sniper round as early as the Korean War.
-The former record for a confirmed long-distance kill was set by U.S. Marine sniper Carlos Hathcock in 1967 during the Vietnam War, at a distance of 2090 meters; Hathcock used the .50 BMG in an M2 Machine Gun equipped with a telescopic sight.
+The former record for a confirmed long-distance kill was set by U.S. Marine sniper Carlos Hathcock in 1967 during the Vietnam War, at a distance of 2090 meters; Hathcock used the .50 BMG in an M2 machine gun equipped with a telescopic sight.
 This weapon was used by other snipers, and eventually purpose-built sniper rifles were developed specifically for this round.

-In June 2017, a McMillan Tac-50 was used by a sniper with Canada's Joint Task Force 2 to kill an Islamic State insurgent in Iraq, setting the new world record for the longest confirmed kill shot in military history at 3540 meters.
-Before that, a British sniper in Afghanistan held the record at 2,475 meters using a .338 Lapua Magnum (8.58×70 mm) rifle.
+In June 2017, a McMillan TAC-50 was used by a sniper with Canada's Joint Task Force 2 to kill an Islamic State insurgent in Iraq, setting the new world record for the longest confirmed kill shot in military history at 3540 meters.
+Before that, a British sniper in Afghanistan held the record at 2,475 meters using an Accuracy International AWM L115A3 long-range rifle chambered for .338 Lapua Magnum (8.58×70 mm) rounds.

 In addition to long-range and anti-materiel, the U.S. military uses .50 BMG weapons to detonate unexploded ordnance from a safe distance.
 It can disable most unarmored and lightly armored vehicles.

 Some civilians use .50 caliber rifles for long-range target shooting: the US-based Fifty Caliber Shooters Association holds .50 BMG shooting matches.